- Disney American Teacher of the Year

 In 2003, Ron Clark released the New York Times Bestselling book "The Essential 55" which includes his 55 expectations of students - as well as all individuals - young and old.
 Ron's second book, "The Excellent 11," was released in August 2004 and further captured the attention of parents, educators and students alike.

 Obviously Ron Clark did not stop there.
 In 2006, Ron Clark founded The Ron Clark Academy, an inner-city school serving students from across metro Atlanta.
 The privately-funded institution is unique for its innovative teaching methods and curriculum based on worldwide travel.
 Each year the students, grades 5 through 8, apply their in-class lessons to international adventures.
 And, by the time of graduation, each child will have visited six of the seven continents.
-Teachers from around the world visit the Academy to observe the innovative and "out-of-the-box" methods for achieving student success.
+Almost 50,000 educators, teachers and administrators from around the world visit the Academy to observe the innovative and "out-of-the-box" methods for achieving student success from all 50 states and 26 countries.

-Ron's most anticipated book came in 2011, "The End of Molasses Classes: Getting Our Kids Unstuck--101 Extraordinary Solutions for Parents and Teachers."
-This New York Times Best Seller brought to light 101 innovative and classroom-tested ways for improving America’s schools and leading our children to greatness.
+In 2011, Ron Clark released "The End of Molasses Classes: Getting Our Kids Unstuck--101 Extraordinary Solutions for Parents and Teachers."
+This New York Times Best Seller brought to light 101 innovative and classroom-tested ways for improving America's schools and leading our children to greatness.
 A must read for every teacher and parent.

 In addition to his many duties as an educator, Ron Clark is a much sought after keynote speaker.
 He shares the uncanny adventures he has had in the classroom and speaks of his experiences teaching in Harlem.
 Within his humorous and heartwarming stories, he delivers a message relevant to each of us.
 It is a message of hope, dedication and the never-say-never attitude required to achieve goals and dreams.